spencertipping/ni/doc/debugging.md

 *Okay, it might work if you don't quote the path, but it'll take [forever](optimization.md).

 ###Perl
-If something's going wrong in a Perl context, but it looks right, try being more explicit (for example, using `b()` rather than `b` to reference the second field)
+If something's going wrong in a Perl context, but it looks right, try being more explicit (for example, using `b()` rather than `b` to reference the second field).

 ##I can get it to work, but...